SW-g16/sw/documentation/final-report.md

 |TR_5|no|Visualize trivial statistics|
 |TR_6|no|Perform non-trivial analysis on voting data to |
 |TR_7|no|Visualize results of non-trivial analysis|
+[Table 1: Technical requirements and their level of essentiality]

 ## Users

-### Satistfaction Requirements
+### Satisfaction Requirements

-To design this program, we needed to know who we were desigining this for, and what these people would want out of the program.
-As such, we defined the following satisfaction requirements:
+For description of the application's target groups, the following satisfaction requirements were defined

  - **Facts**: The ability of the program to provide the users with certain facts.
 Who voted for what?
 What passed and what failed, and with what margin?
  - **Analysis**: The ability of the program to allow the user to analyze the data.
 What patterns exist in the behavior of voters, parties and voting assembles?
 How do entities cluster and how do values correlate?